MarlonJMejia/creative_labs/caddy/step4/text.md

   header {
     default_headers
   }

-  # Set this path to your site's directory.
+# Set this path to your site's directory

   root * /usr/share/caddy/

-  # Enable the static file server.
+# Enable the static file server

   file_server

-  # Another common task is to set up a reverse proxy:
+# Another common task is to set up a reverse proxy

 # reverse_proxy localhost:8080

-  # Or serve a PHP site through php-fpm:
+# Or serve a PHP site through php-fpm

 # php_fastcgi localhost:9000

 }

 ```

 Now we have sucessfully modify the headers for our domains, without having to repeat the same process across multiple srvs.